danielaparker/jsoncons/doc/ref/json_type_traits.md

 (23)-(26) generate the code to specialize `json_type_traits` for a class from get and set functions.
 The serialized names are the provided names.
-The sequence of `(getter_nameN,setter_nameN,serialized_nameN)` triples declares the get and set functions and serialized name for each of the class properties that are part of the sequence.
+The sequence of `(getter_nameN,setter_nameN,serialized_nameN)` triples declares the get and set functions and provided name for each of the class members that are part of the sequence.
 When decoding to a C++ data structure, (23) and (25) require that the first `num_mandatory` member names be present in the JSON, the rest can have default values.
 (24) and (26)